DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 ## Frequently Asked Questions

 * How to pass verification (KYC)?
-[2019-2021]
-[Yoti is a personal identification service provider.
-Yoti has an ISO27001 electronic identification certificate: with their help, you will be able to verify your identity without providing a driver's license or passport each time.
-If you have verified your identity for Yoti, many companies, such as the DCT Invest Group, will also begin to trust you without asking your documents directly from you.
-Step one
-Download the official app from the Google Play store or from the Apple App Store on your mobile device.
-Step Two
-Create a Yoti profile.
-Step Three
-Send us a photo (screenshot) of your card registered in the Yoti app.]

-Yoti is a personal identification service provider.
+>Yoti is a personal identification service provider.
-Yoti has an ISO27001 electronic identification certificate: with their help, you will be able to verify your identity without providing a driver's license or passport each time.
-If you have verified your identity for Yoti, many companies, such as the DCT Invest Group, will also begin to trust you without asking your documents directly from you.
+>Yoti has an ISO27001 electronic identification certificate: with their help, you will be able to verify your identity without providing >a driver's license or passport each time.
+If you have verified your identity for Yoti, many companies, such as the DCT Invest Group, >will also begin to trust you without asking your documents directly from you.
-Step one
-Download the official app from the Google Play store or from the Apple App Store on your mobile device.
+>1) Download the official app from the Google Play store or from the Apple App Store on your mobile device.
-Step Two
-Create a Yoti profile.
+>2) Create a Yoti profile.

-Step Three
-Send us a photo (screenshot) of your card registered in the Yoti app.
+* How to invest in your company?

+>After you pass the verification procedure (KYC) by registering your profile in the Yoti application, you will be able to send your data >from the application to our e-mail dctinvestgroup@gmail.com
+>When we receive information about your data on our e-mail, we will send you an e-mail with an indication of the smart contract on which >you can invest in our company.